EchoStar: History

 In June 2025, EchoStar reported market penetration of 75% of new subscribers in certain markets for mobile communications.
-This was "in exchange for the Federal Communications Commission extending buildout deadlines elsewhere last year" and "had already met its other commitments, which include 24,000 5G sites nationwide and a low-cost plan, among other things."
-Meeting the deadlines for progress in building its networks based on satellites is a serious matter for EchoStar, as another provider has challenged the company’s right to its license for 2 GHz spectrum from the FCC, and that challenge has made it difficult to borrow funds for construction and stay afloat until the license is assured.
+This was "in exchange for the Federal Communications Commission extending buildout deadlines elsewhere last year" and "had already met its other commitments, which include 24,000 5G sites nationwide and a low-cost plan, among other things".
+Meeting the deadlines for progress in building its networks based on satellites is a serious matter for EchoStar, as another provider has challenged the company's right to its license for 2 GHz spectrum from the FCC, and that challenge has made it difficult to borrow funds for construction and stay afloat until the license is assured.
 The new FCC chairman is reviewing the situation, and the administration urges a deal to keep the company afloat.

 On August 26, 2025, AT&T announced that it would acquire spectrum licenses from EchoStar for $23 billion, in a cash deal expected to close in mid-2026.
 On September 8, 2025, SpaceX announced it had struck a $17 billion cash and stock deal to purchase the rights to some of EchoStar's wireless spectrum licenses.
 Echostar said it believed that the two spectrum deals with AT&T and SpaceX would resolve the FCC's inquiries.

+In November 2025, EchoStar announced that founder Charlie Ergen will return as CEO amid a $19.6B SpaceX spectrum deal.

+On June 29, 2026, EchoStar announced that Dish DBS, which operates Dish Network's satellite pay-TV business, as well as Sling TV and Boost Mobile, would file for Chapter 11 bankruptcy protection by June 30.
+EchoStar blamed the decision on heavy debt and subscriber losses, as well as legal troubles with federal regulators on whether it has met obligations to deploy wireless spectrum licenses.

+EchoStar completed the sale of its 3.45 GHz and 600 MHz licenses to AT&T for $23 billion on July 28, 2026.

+On August 2, 2026, EchoStar's Hughes Network Systems unit filed for bankruptcy protection when it could not pay down debt that matured on August 1, 2026.